OpenStreetMap-based Autonomous Navigation With LiDAR Naive-Valley-Path Obstacle Avoidance: Evaluation

 \section{Evaluation}

 We evaluated the autonomous navigation system presented in this paper in our research platform \textit{BLUE: roBot for Localization in Unstructured Environments} \cite{del2020deeper} (Fig. \ref{fig:blue}).
 This robot includes actuators for speed and steering, traction and steering encoders, IMU, GPS Ublox M8P, camera RGBD Intel Realsense D435, and LiDAR 3D Velodyne VLP16.
 All them integrated into \textit{Robot Operating System} (ROS).
 The developed software is included in the framework for fast experimental testing presented in \cite{munoz2019framework}.
 We use a fusion of wheel-encoders, IMU, and GPS as a localization system that provides localization in global coordinates.
+We use GPS-RTK for ground truth generation, but for the autonomous application, we decided to lighten the context design avoiding dependence on an RTK base station.
 It is worth noting that besides the mentioned OSM errors, we also have localization errors that could also produce deviations in trajectory.
 Our NVP module demonstrated robustness against these OSM and localization measurement errors.

 We carried out the experiments in the Scientific Park at the University of Alicante.
 This area contains parking lots and pedestrian walkable areas with trees, benches, and curbs (Fig. \ref{fig:graph}).
 We chose this scenario for the experiments because it is where the ”pick and place” application commented in the introduction is projected.